 If you are interested in writing a bachelor thesis at our professorship, please send your application including the following documents to info.php@mh.tum.de: - Curriculum Vitae - Current transcript of grades - A letter of motivation of maximum one page (including which topics and methods interest you the most) - Completed Excel template showing your topic preferences - If you already have a specific topic idea yourself, please also attach a short exposé (max.
 1 page) with literature sources.
 The exposé should cover the following content: - (1) What is your research question? - (2) Why is this question relevant from a Public Health perspective? - (3) Which steps/contents should the thesis cover, in order to answer such research question?
 Topic identification If we decide to offer you supervision, your potential supervisor will contact you and offer you a topic according to the preferences you indicated.
 If you accept this topic, you finalize the details of the topic together with your supervisor.
 As soon as the topic has been finalized the thesis should be officially registered (details are described below).
 Thereafter, as first steps, a concrete thesis outline should be developed by the candidate in close communication with the assigned supervisor.
 In addition, the candidate should specify the planned steps he/she will take to answer the research question, as well as a rough schedule with a timeline of execution of the work.
-Registration After agreeing on the topic, the registration form will be signed by the supervisor (for the Bachelor in Health Science, the document can be found here).
-In order to register, please follow the faculty guidelines (can be found here).
-According to the official guidelines, for the registration you should send the original registration form to Ms. Hufnagel, accompanied by an email to abschlussarbeiten@sg.tum.de.
-Please include your supervisor in Cc.
-The email should include: - Thesis title in German and English - Name, degree program, matriculation number TUM School of Medicine and Health Department Health and Sport Sciences
+Registration After agreeing on the topic, the registration will be performed by your supervisor in the Koinon portal.
+For the registration the supervisor needs to know the thesis title in German and in English.
+For more information please see the respective faculty guidelines (can be found here and here).

-Signed registration form The starting date will coincide with the date you send the email to Ms. Hufnagel.
-Please inform us about acceptance of your registration by the examination board by forwarding us the conformation of registration you receive from Ms. Hufnagel.
-Please note that these regulations might be subject to change.
-The candidate is responsible for the correct registration procedure.
 Additionally, at the Professorship of Public Health and Prevention, we ask all students to sign a transparancy agreement (downloadable from our website) to clarify important aspects and mutual responsibilities during the supervision process.
 The agreement should be signed by both the supervisor and the student upon registration (a digital signature of both parties is sufficient).
-Processing time For students of the Bachelor in Health Science, the thesis is usually written in the sixth semester and the processing time is 12 weeks starting with the registration date.
+TUM School of Medicine and Health Department Health and Sport Sciences ТΙΠ Processing time For students of the Bachelor in Health Science, the thesis is usually written in the sixth semester and the processing time is 12 weeks starting with the registration date.
 For students of other faculties or institutions other regulations may apply.
 3. Submission For students of the Bachelor in Health Science, the thesis should be submitted to both the examination board secretary (Ms. Hufnagel) and the chair.
-Please submit a digital version of the thesis (PDF format) via the LRZ Sync & Share Cloud to both Ms. Hufnagel (secretary of the examination board) (abschlussarbeiten@sg.tum.de) and your supervisor.
+Please submit a digital version of the thesis (PDF format) via the LRZ Sync & Share Cloud to both Ms. Hufnagel (secretary of the examination board) (pruefung.gsw.sto@mh.tum.de) and your supervisor.
 If it is not a binding requirement of your program's regulations, we ask you to refrain from submitting additional printed copies of your thesis to us.

 4. Format & Layout Please use the template provided by the Professorship of Public Health and Prevention.
 The final thesis should respect the following guidelines.

 Language Bachelor theses should be written in German or English.
-TUM School of Medicine and Health Department Health and Sport Sciences